MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

  * **Calibrate pressure sensor...** - calibrate the conversion from barometric pressure to elevation.
  * **Install EGM** - install a gravitational model of the earth, required for getting height data from the devices GPS.
 Alternatively you can switch to NMEA input in the "Advanced preferences".
  * **Remove EGM** - remove the EGM.
+ * **Import data style...** - import an additional data style from an XML file or from a ZIP archive containing an XML file and icons.
+This overwrites existing style files with the same name.
  * **Load keys from file...** - load additional keys, for example API keys for background imagery, or other OAuth keys from a file.
  * **JS Console** - start the JavaScript console for scripting the application.
 Note that this needs to be anabled in the "Advaced preferences":